wolfiex/NodeMCU_programs/Herb_Garden/README.md

-# A simple automated plant watering system using the node_MCU arduino board.
+# A simple automated plant watering system using the Node_MCU (arduino) board.

 #### Requirements
 1. waterproof water pump capable of running from 3/5v (£5)